steph-inners/steph-inners.github.io/index.md

 ## Media recommendations
 ### Must-read books
+See [my GoodReads account](https://www.goodreads.com/user/show/17924913) for some reviews and recommendations as well.
 1. Thinking, Fast and Slow
 2. Frankenstein
 3. A Scanner Darkly (by Philip K. Dick)